 18.104.22.168 If a decision has been made to create a separate bibliographic description for an individual impression, state, binding variant, or copy within a single edition or issue (see Precataloging decisions, I.01.9.1), follow the alternative rules below.

 5.33.351 Alternative rules for Date of manufacture

-5.33.351.1 Transcribe dates of manufacture in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.
+5.33.351.1 Transcribe dates of manufacture in the form and order in which they are presented on the preferred source of information, unless specifically instructed otherwise (see Transcription, 0.4.94.05).
 Include the day and month, if present.

 5.33.351.2 Transcribe words and phrases such as “in the year” and “anno”.
 If both the place and the date of printing appear in conjunction with the phrase “printed in the year,” determine whether “printed” is to be transcribed with the date or elsewhere in the Manufacture statement according to the punctuation or typography of the source.

 5.33.351.3 If the date is grammatically inseparable from information transcribed as part of another element, transcribe it within that element and supply the date in square brackets as the date of manufacture.
 If the supplied date includes a day/month, use the pattern: day, month, year.

 5.33.352.1 Roman numerals.
 If the date appears in roman numerals, transcribe the date as it appears.
 Retain punctuation but omit internal spaces (see Transcription, 0.4.34 and Transcription, 0.4.42.3).
 Supply the year in arabic numerals in square brackets.